-Whereas mitochondrial DNA is inherited matrilineally as a single unit, AFLP markers are spread throughout the nuclear genome and represent a variety of genealogical histories.
-To generate AFLP markers, we used the protocol provided by LI-COR Biosciences (2003), based on the method developed by Vos et al. (1995).
-We used the restriction enzymes EcoRI and MseI to digest genomic DNA, and then synthetic oligonucleotides ('adaptors') were ligated to the fragments.
-We performed two rounds of PCR using primers corresponding to the adaptor plus one arbitrary base pair in the first round and the adaptor plus three arbitrary base pairs in the second round.
-Fluorescein-labelled primers were used in the second round of PCR (the 'selective amplification').
-The products were separated in 6.5% KB^{Plus} gels and visualized using a LI-COR 4300 DNA Analyzer.
+Whereas mitochondrial DNA is inherited matrilineally as a single unit, AFLP (amplified fragment length polymorphism) markers are spread throughout the nuclear genome and represent a variety of genealogical histories.
+To generate AFLP markers we used the protocol provided by LI-COR Biosciences (2003), based on the method developed by Vos et al. (1995).
+We used the restriction enzymes EcoRI and MseI to digest genomic DNA, and then synthetic oligonucleotides ("adaptors") were ligated to the fragments.
+We performed two rounds of PCR using primers corresponding to, in the first round, the adaptor plus 1 arbitrary base pair, and in the second round, the adaptor plus 3 arbitrary base pairs.
+Fluorescein-labeled primers were used in the second round of PCR (the "selective amplification").
+The products were separated in 6.5% KBPlus gels and visualized using a LI-COR 4300 DNA Analyzer.

-We generated two sets of AFLP data for subsequent analysis; each allowed particular questions to be addressed most effectively.
+We generated two sets of AFLP data for subsequent analysis; each allowed particular questions to be addressed most effectively:

-AFLP dataset 1: genetic differentiation between taxa Here, our goal was to obtain an unbiased estimate of genetic differentiation between allopatric yellowhammers and allopatric pine buntings.
-We scored all AFLP bands, regardless of their patterns of variation, from five primer combinations.
-This was performed for a subset of samples from allopatric yellowhammers (N = 13) and allopatric pine buntings (N = 15).
-We did not include bands that appeared in three or fewer individuals.
-We summarized variation in the resulting presence/absence matrix using principal components analysis (PCA), using R (R Development Core Team, 2006).
+AFLP dataset 1: genetic differentiation between taxa

+Here, our goal was to obtain an unbiased estimate of genetic differentiation between allopatric yellowhammers and allopatric pine buntings.
+We scored all AFLP bands, regardless of their patterns of variation, from 5 primer combinations.
+This was done for a subset of samples from allopatric yellowhammers (n = 13) and allopatric pine buntings (n = 15).
+We did not include bands that appeared in 3 or fewer individuals.
+We summarized variation in the resulting presence/absence matrix using principal components analysis, using R (R Development Core Team, 2006).

-We used AFLP-SURV (Vekemans, 2002) to calculate $F{\rm ST}$, the proportion of total variance in allele frequencies that is explained by differences between the two species.
-Estimation of allele frequencies was performed using a Bayesian approach (with non-uniform prior distributions of allele frequencies) assuming Hardy-Weinberg equilibrium within each species.
+We used AFLP-SURV (Vekemans, 2002) to calculate $F{\rm ST}$ , the proportion of total variance in allele frequencies that is explained by differences between the two species.
+Estimation of allele frequencies was done using a Bayesian approach (with non-uniform prior distributions of allele frequencies) assuming Hardy-Weinberg equilibrium within each species.
 This approach is necessary to avoid biases in the estimation of allele frequencies from dominant markers (Lynch & Milligan, 1994; Zhivotovsky, 1999).
-A locus-specific $F{\rm ST}$ was generated using these allele frequencies, using the equation:

-$$F{\rm ST} = \frac{(p_1 - \bar{p})^2 + (p_2 - \bar{p})^2}{2\bar{p}(1 - \bar{p})}$$ where p_x is the frequency of the allele for band presence in population x, and \overline{p} is the mean of p_1 and p_2 .
+Locus-specific $F{\rm ST}$ 's were generated using these allele frequencies, using the equation where $p_x$ is the frequency of the allele for band presence in population x, and $\overline{p}$ is the mean of $p_1$ and $p_2$ .

+$$F{ST} = \frac{(p_1 - \overline{p})^2 + (p_2 - \overline{p})^2}{2\overline{p}(1 - \overline{p})},$$

 Some previous AFLP studies of population differentiation have reported an alternative $F{\rm ST}$ statistic that is based on AFLP band frequencies rather than allele frequencies.
 This statistic is based simply on two phenotypes, these being presence or absence of each AFLP band.
-Because a number of other studies report this statistic (Svensson et al., 2004; Bensch & Åkesson, 2005; Helbig et al., 2005; Irwin et al., 2005; Parchman, Benkman & Britch, 2006; Toews & Irwin, 2008), for purposes of comparison we also calculated it for our data, using ARLEQUIN, version 3.11 (Excoffier et al., 2005).
+Because a number of other studies report this statistic (e.g. Svensson et al., 2004; Bensch & Åkesson, 2005; Helbig et al., 2005; Irwin et al., 2005; Parchman, Benkman & Britch, 2006; Toews & Irwin, 2008), for purposes of comparison we also calculated it for our data, using ARLEQUIN 3.11 (Excoffier et al., 2005).